nbeaver/why-linux-is-better/README.rst

 Now, there is an open-source package manager for Windows, `Chocolatey`_, that is under active development.
 However, thus far the Chocolatey repository is not as comprehensive as Linux repositories.
-Here are some examples of packages which are not in the Chocolatey repository (as of November 2014).
+Here are some examples of packages which are not in the Chocolatey repository (as of July 2015).

 - `Apophysis`_ fractal flame editor `* <http://chocolatey.org/packages?q=apophysis>`__
 - `xyscan`_ data extractor `* <https://chocolatey.org/packages?q=xyscan>`__